Menu

-Back in November, a friend and her husband who are living the Airstream life asked me if I’d join them for Thanksgiving at Cape Disappointment State Park on Washington’s southwest coast.
-I spend so much time in the mountains that it had been over 4 years since I last visited the coast.
-It was also a great excuse to take my new rescue pup Hudson on his first real camping trip, so of course I couldn’t say no!
+Back in November, a friend and her husband living the Airstream life invited me to join them for Thanksgiving.
+The location?
+Cape Disappointment State Park on Washington’s southwest coast.
+I spend so much time in the mountains that it had been well over four years since my last visit to the coast.
+I excitedly said yes and brought my new rescue pup Hudson along for his first camping trip.

-Cape Disappointment has long been on my list of places to visit and for a history geek like me, it’s like hitting the lottery.
+Cape Disappointment has been on my list of places to visit for many years and for a history geek like me, it’s like hitting the lottery.
 It’s home to two lighthouses, a number of Civil War era batteries, and a world-class interpretive center.
-Even with all those attractions, the State Park only has 8 miles of hiking trails, so I was certain I’d need to venture into Oregon or visit neighboring parks to keep myself occupied for my 5 day stay.
+Even with all those attractions, the State Park only has eight miles of hiking trails.
+I was certain I’d need to venture into Oregon or visit neighboring parks to keep myself occupied for my five day stay.

 I was wrong!

 I traveled no further than 10 miles outside the park and still logged nearly 40 miles of historical sightseeing, beach walking, and exploring.
 The best part?
-I even got to hear some ghost stories!
-Yep, ghost stories at Washington’s oldest operating hotel just up the street in Long Beach.
-My trip to Cape Disappointment far exceeded all my expectations!
+I got to hear ghost stories!
+Yep, ghost stories from Washington’s oldest operating hotel in nearby Long Beach.
+My trip to Cape Disappointment far exceeded all my expectations.

 A brief history of Cape Disappointment.

 Cape Disappointment is a headland located at the far southwest corner of Washington State where the mighty Columbia River meets the Pacific Ocean.
-The huge amount of sediment carried by the Columbia creates the treacherous Columbia River Bar, which is considered one of the most dangerous maritime channels in the world.
-Since 1792, the bar has been responsible for sinking over 2,000 large ships and is often called the graveyard of the Pacific.
-Thanks to these challenging conditions, the Coast Guard Station at Cape Disappointment is the largest search and rescue operation on the Northwest Coast and crew members respond to as many as 200 calls for assistance each year.
+The huge amount of sediment carried by the Columbia creates the treacherous Columbia River Bar, considered one of the most dangerous maritime channels in the world.
+Since 1792, the bar has sunk over 2,000 large ships and is often called the graveyard of the Pacific.
+Thanks to the challenging conditions, the Coast Guard Station at Cape Disappointment is the largest search and rescue operation on the Northwest Coast.
+Crew members respond to as many as 200 calls for assistance each year.

-The Cape was first discovered by Spanish explorer Bruno de Heceta in 1775, who noted a large bay, likely the mouth of a great river.
-In 1788, the English Captain John Meares attempted but failed to locate Heceta’s river, the Columbia, and dubbed the area Cape Disappointment.
+The Cape was first discovered in 1775 by Spanish explorer Bruno de Heceta, who noted a large bay, likely the mouth of a great river.
+In 1788, the English Captain John Meares attempted to locate Heceta’s river but failed.
+He dubbed the area Cape Disappointment.

-American Captain John Gray successfully navigated the river bar in 1792 and eventually Cape Disappointment became the location where Lewis and Clark and the Corps of Discovery ended their remarkable expedition to the sea in 1805.
+American Captain John Gray successfully navigated the river bar in 1792.
+In 1805, Lewis and Clark and the Corps of Discovery ended their remarkable expedition to the sea in 1805 along the shores of Cape Disappointment.

-A camp was established in 1862 during the American Civil War to protect the northern side of the Columbia River and many of the bunkers and batteries constructed then still exist today.
+A camp was established in 1862 during the American Civil War to protect the northern side of the Columbia River.
+Many of the bunkers and batteries constructed then still exist today.
 By 1875 the camp was known as Fort Canby, named after General Edward R. Canby, who was killed in California during a fight with Modoc Indians.

 Today, Cape Disappointment State Park, formerly Fort Canby, covers 1,882 acres and is the 15th largest Washington State Park.
 It’s also one of the most visited.
 Its landscape is surprisingly diverse, with old-growth forest, freshwater lakes, tidelands, both freshwater and saltwater marshes, and 27 miles of beaches.